-The CONSULTANT shall commence services upon execution of this Contact by both parties and complete all services within eighteen months of execution of the Contract.
+The CONSULTANT shall commence services upon execution of this Contact by both parties and complete all services by May 30, 2019.

 Reports and other items shall be delivered or completed in accordance with the detailed schedules set forth in Exhibit "A1" and Exhibit "A2".